 Data wrangling, grouping and aggregation#

 Next, we will continue working with weather data, but expand our analysis to cover longer periods of data from Finland.
-In the following, you will learn various useful techniques in pandas to manipulate, group and aggregate the data in different ways that are useful when extracting insights from your data.
-In the end, you will learn how to create an automated data analysis workflow that can be repeated with multiple input files having a similar structure.
-As a case study, we will investigate whether January 2020 was the warmest month on record also in Finland, as the month was the warmest one on record globally [1].
+In the following, you will learn various useful techniques in pandas to manipulate, group and aggregate the data in different ways that are useful when extracting information from your data.
+In the end, you will learn how to create an automated data analysis workflow that can be repeated with multiple input files that have a similar structure.
+As a case study, we will investigate whether January 2020 was the warmest month on record in Finland, as it was the warmest on record globally at the time [1].

 Cleaning data while reading#

-In this section we are using weather observation data from Finland that was downloaded from NOAA (see Datasets chapter for further details).
-The input data is separated with varying number of spaces (i.e., fixed width).
-The first lines and columns of the data look like following:
+In this section we are using weather observation data from Finland that was downloaded from NOAA (check the data overview section for more details).
+The input data are separated by varying number of spaces (i.e., fixed column widths).
+The first lines of the data look like following:

 USAF WBAN YR--MODAHRMN DIR SPD GUS CLG SKC L M H VSB MW MW MW MW AW ...